 The author of this website about Sir John Wolfe Barry is Nick von Behr.
 I am indebted particularly to research and writing by the late James Sutherland.

 I populated this website with content in time for 22 January 2018, the centenary of John Wolfe Barry’s death.
 2018 was the official UK Year of Engineering and the bicentenary of the Institution of Civil Engineers and the year structural engineer Roma Agrawal published her amazing book ‘Built’.

 Originally I wanted to have some kind of commemoration in Westminster Abbey where a window can be found in his honour and his father is interred.
 More concretely I’m hoping an English Heritage Blue Plaque will be put up on the house where he died in London, but again this is a slow burner, having applied in December 2015.
 If it happens in 2019 this would coincide with the 125th anniversary of the opening of Tower Bridge.

-I am now writing a book about the 19th Century Barry family of architects and civil engineers.
+I am now writing a book about the 19th Century Brunel and Barry families of architects and civil engineers.
 See my latest blog posts for how it is progressing.